WDI-SEA/css-airbnb/readme.md

 ## Bonus

-* After we study CSS Flexbox and refactor it!
+* After we study CSS Flexbox, refactor it!

 ---